Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1b/README.md

 ## Recap

-In Part 1a, we showed the process of calculating 8 outputs of a second order section of an IIR filter *in parallel* using the AI engine.
+In Part 1a, we calculated eight outputs of a second-order section of an IIR filter *in parallel* using the AI Engine.

-In this section, we will show how to modify the ADF graph and the testbench for a 6<sup>th</sup> order elliptical lowpass filter.
+This section shows how to modify the ADF graph and the testbench for a sixth-order elliptical lowpass filter.

 ## Julia Script

 `aie_iir_1b.jl` is a [Julia](https://julialang.org/) script which can design and generate the required SIMD coefficients for an arbitrary IIR filter.

-In its pristine state, the user parameters are as shown below:
+In its pristine state, the user parameters are as follows:

 ```Julia
 first_set = true;	# true: 1st set; false: 2nd set